MCH1028 : Introduction to Professional Communication

 Assessment Rationale And Relationship

-The second assessment will assess whether students have understood both the range of, and integrated use of, communications tolls available by providing them with a range of mini cases and asking them to select and justify which media they will use to solve a particular communications need.
+The final assessment the written test will assess whether students have understood both the range of, and integrated use of, communications tools available by providing them with a range of mini cases and asking them to select and justify which media they will use to solve a particular communications need.